Advanced GitHub Actions

 Action syntax

-An action is defined in a YAML file in the .github/actions/actionName/action.yaml
+An action is defined in a YAML file in the .github/actions/actionName/action.yaml directory of a GitHub repository.

 The structure of a GitHub Actions action typically includes: